Potato Potahto in the FAO-GAEZ Productivity Measures? Nonclassical Measurement Error with Multiple Proxies: Empirical Results

 \section{Empirical Results}

 To illustrate the use of our partial identification strategy, we reevaluate the findings of \cite{nunn2011}, \cite{bustos2016agricultural}, and \cite{acharya2016political}.
-We find that the estimated effect of agricultural productivity on population may be substantially smaller than reported by \citet{nunn2011}; that there may be no effect on political behavior, in contrast to the findings of \citet{acharya2016political}; and that the effect on structural transformation remains robust, consistent with \citet{bustos2016agricultural}.
+When we relax the no-measurement-error assumption, we estimate wide intervals around the true parameter of interest of these three studies, suggesting that model uncertainty regarding the existence of nonclassical measurement error is a relevant issue.
+Focusing on our lower bound and accounting for sample uncertainty, we find (i) that the data are consistent with an effect of agricultural productivity on population that is smaller than that reported by \citet{nunn2011}; (ii) that the data are consistent with an effect of soy productivity on manufacture employment that is smaller than that reported by \citet{bustos2016agricultural}; and (iii) that the data are consistent with no effect of cotton productivity on political behavior, in contrast to the findings of \citet{acharya2016political}.

-To map our assumptions to the three papers, we note the following.
+To map our assumptions to these three papers, we note the following.
 Assumption \ref{AsExogeneous} (Exogeneity) is imposed in all of them.
 Assumption \ref{AsScale} (Scale Normalization) only affects the interpretation of results, which are expressed in terms of standard deviations of $X^*$.
-Assumption \ref{AsPosEff} (Known Direction of the True Effect) requires that each application correctly identifies at least the sign of the effect.\footnote{Appendix \ref{AppNoSign} shows how this assumption can be relaxed in our setting.} Assumption \ref{AsMEexogenous} (Exogeneity of Measurement Errors) weakens the identification requirements relative to those in the papers.
+Assumption \ref{AsPosEff} (Known Direction of the True Effect) requires that each application correctly identifies at least the sign of the effect.\footnote{Appendix \ref{AppNoSign} shows how this assumption can be relaxed in our setting.} Assumption \ref{AsMEexogenous} (Exogeneity of Measurement Errors) weakens the identification requirements relative to those in the replicated papers.
 Assumption \ref{AsNonClassical} (Nonclassical Measurement Error) is motivated by the persistence of measurement error in FAO-GAEZ data and is further discussed in Appendix \ref{AppSourceError}.
 Finally, Assumption \ref{AsDataRestrictions} (Well-behaved Data Distributions) is a standard technical condition.

 For other possible applications using different datasets, see Appendix \ref{AppOther}.